G-Thomson/Manu/README.md

 Thanks go to Dr Tara McAllister ([@taramcallister4](https://twitter.com/taramcallister4)) for conceiving of this idea and for helping to collect photos.
 Thank you also to all those on Twitter who shared their photos or expressed interest and support.

-The [`wesanderson`](https://github.com/karthik/wesanderson) colour paltette package, created by Karthik Ram ([@_inundata](https://twitter.com/_inundata)) should also be acknowledged as this package draws heavily from it.
+The [`wesanderson`](https://github.com/karthik/wesanderson) colour palette package, created by Karthik Ram ([@_inundata](https://twitter.com/_inundata)) should also be acknowledged as this package draws heavily from it.

-The logo is adapted from the [Pigeon](https://thenounproject.com/term/pigeon/136533/) icon by [Nicole Macdonald](https://www.behance.net/nicolemacdonald) and made avaliable under a Creative Commons CCBY lisense.
+The logo is adapted from the [Pigeon](https://thenounproject.com/term/pigeon/136533/) icon by [Nicole Macdonald](https://www.behance.net/nicolemacdonald) and made available under a Creative Commons CCBY license.
 Here colour and the title have been added.

 ## Contribute
 ***